-Train From Florence To Rome: Companies To Choose From
+Train From Florence To Rome: Train Companies To Choose From

 The train companies in Italy are the state-run Trenitalia and the private-owned Italo Treno.
 While Italo only runs high-speed trains, Trenitalia also has regional, local, and Intercity trains, which are slower than their Freccia trains and stop in more stations, which makes their trips longer.

-Italo Treno has only bullet trains and doesn’t stop in many stations.
+Italo Treno has only bullet trains and doesn’t stop at many stations.
 Sometimes their price is cheaper than Trenitalia but not always.
-Actually most of the times they equal each other.
+Actually most of the time they equal each other.

 I tried both and although Italo Treno was welcomed with plenty of enthusiasm, I myself, prefer Trenitalia.
 I found Trenitalia trains are more comfortable, seats have more legroom, and the bathrooms were more spacious.